Laura Bradshaw, PhD researcher

 What is the full title of your PhD?

-It’s not rocket science: a neurophenomenological study into human optimisation and organisational innovation in performance sports enterprises.
+It’s not rocket science: a neurophenomenological study into performance evolution and organisational innovation in sports enterprises.

 Please give a brief synopsis of what you are researching and why.

 I am researching elite performance through organisational innovation and human optimisation.
 I am looking at elite organisations and high performance strategies and characteristics that enable organisations to achieve this ‘elite’ status.
 The research focuses on organisations such as NASA, Military Special Operations, Red Bull, Silicon Valley Tech companies and those closer to home such as Team Sky and The Royal Ballet among others, by observing characteristics that enable such organisations to perform at an elite standard.

 The research identifies; Innovation, Culture, Leadership and Neuroscience as four pillars of an elite performing organisation.
 Interesting symbiotic relationships appear between the unexpected juxtaposition of seemingly unrelated concepts.
 Interesting cross pollinations are highlighted when abstract subjects such as Sport, Space, Neuroscience and Business are pulled together.
 It offers very exciting opportunities for future implementation on a practitioner level and the possibility of further research spin offs as a result of this project.

 Who are your academic supervisors?

 Why did you choose Loughborough University London to undertake your PhD?

 I was offered a fully-funded PhD Studentship in Sports Business Innovation at Loughborough University London to pursue my own research idea.
 Having previously worked on the London 2012 Olympic and Paralympic Games for 4 years it was a great opportunity to be able to return and be a part of the London 2012 Olympic Legacy.